pypa/pip/docs/installing.rst

    $ sudo yum install python-pip python-virtualenv

-While these may not always be the most up to date versions of ``pip``, virtualenv should still install a recent version into the individual virtual environments.
+While these may not always be the most up to date versions of ``pip``, the instructions above will ensure that the latest version is installed into virtual environments without risking any adverse effects for the system Python.

 Other operating systems (including Windows and Mac OS X)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~